Children love to have mom and dad around 24 by 7. Playing with kids has its own advantages but this can not be done all day long.

 To start with, give them your physical presence and let them play on their own.
 Once they get engrossed in their play you can do your other work.
 It could be checking and replying to your office mail or reading a book or a fun chat with friends.
 Let them play on their own and you can keep an eye on them while doing your work.

 Help them learn how to build with lego block or demonstrate how to play with their kitchen set.
+Such games help in building fine motor skills, increasing creativity, and artistic skills.
 Once they know how to play, they can actively play for hours.